Running Go HTTP server on Teensy 4.1

 3V3 | 3V |

-Because of the limited power capabilities of the Teensy 3V pin (250 mA) and rather long connections our ESP-01S module requires a slight hardware modification.
+Because of the limited power capabilities of the Teensy 3V pin (250 mA) and rather long connections the ESP-01S module requires a slight hardware modification.

 The simplest way to meet the momentary power demand of ESP8266 is to store the energy in the properly sized decoupling capacitor.
 A 100 µF low-ESR electrolytic capacitor between GND and 3V3 should be just right.